Epileptic Woman Celebrates a Seizure-Free Life

 At her two-year seizure-free mark, she had a plaque made for Dr. Fried, which has a picture of her connected to the grids used during her brain mapping and a big “Thank you” message.
 She also brought in a big box of coffee and donuts for the staff.

 She made an office appointment just to personally thank Dr. Fried and present him with the plaque, which now hangs in his office.
 In September 2012, she got a call from Dr. Fried, and the two appeared on a television segment explaining her surgery.

 “Being able to keep up with the kids really took a lot out of me,” said Stephanie.
 But after her surgery with Dr. Fried she said, “It has brought me back to feeling almost normal and not feeling different from anyone else.”

 “I was taught a Bible verse that I’ve always used to get through all the tests and surgeries.
 I was taught by using my hand starting off at the pinky going to my thumb and repeating: ‘I’ll NEVER LEAVE YOU STEPHANIE.’
 It’s Hebrews 13:5.
 That is my favorite and I use it non-stop.”

-Inspired to enter the medical field because of her personal experience, Conklin said, “I know what it’s like to be on the other side.”
+Inspired to enter the medical field because of her personal experience, Stephanie said, “I know what it’s like to be on the other side.”